What makes us different?

 - We want our students to develop "successful intelligence" as well as academic skills.

-- We have specialists providing instruction in art, theater, foreign language, music, physical education, and movement.
+- We have specialists providing instruction in art, theater, technology, music, physical education, and movement.

 - Each child is encouraged to work at his highest level of capability.
-This is accomplished through block scheduling, that allows the flexibility to move students between grade levels.
+This is accomplished through block scheduling (k-6), that allows the flexibility to move students between grade levels.

 - Moscow Charter School has a unique technology program that emphasizes creative uses for computers.
 Our philosophy is to teach each student to use the computer as a tool for solving academic problems and enhancing problem-solving skills.